MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Auto-Update-Commerce-Scale-Unit.md

 # Auto-update for Commerce Scale Unit (cloud)
 [!include[banner](../includes/banner.md)]

->[Note]
-> Auto-update for Commerce Scale Unit is being incrementally rolled-out to customers and planned for completion by end of CY2021.

 This feature currently applies to cloud-hosted Commerce Scale Unit.
 Self-hosted Commerce Scale Unit is not included and must be self-updated.

 Auto-update for Commerce Scale Unit enables [One Version](../lifecycle-services/oneversion-overview.md) auto-update.
 All existing One Version processes, policies, and schedules apply to Auto-update for Commerce Scale Unit.

+>[!Note]
+> Auto-update for Commerce Scale Unit is being incrementally rolled-out to customers and planned for completion by end of CY2021.

 ## Limitations
 The following limitations currently exist and are planned to be resolved in upcoming updates: